Day 81 of a Year Long Road Trip Along America’s Scenic Byways

 Buccaneer Island, a resort, included a fresh water adult pool, a “urine” pool for the kids, and a saltwater pool complete with a manmade sandy beach.
 Its pavilion provided free pastries and coffee to members and water activities such as kayaking were available to adventurous guests.

 The announcer broadcasted the make, model, and unique features of each vehicle.
 We even saw a Mini retrofitted with a jet engine.
 According to the sign taped to the back window, a 0-60 in 3 seconds demonstration was planned to take place at the airport at two.
-We stopped by the airport, but it was well before two as we wanted to see the vintage planes – air force, navy, marine, and even a mig.
+We visited the airport, but it was well before two as we wanted to see the vintage planes including air force, navy, and marine jets as well as a mig.

-After visiting the airport, Shakey continued our golf cart, island tour to the golf course to visit a local friend known as “one-eye”.
+After checking out the planes, Shakey continued our Ocean Reef tour via golf cart to the golf course to see a local friend known as “one-eye”.
 The endangered crocodile rested quietly on the pond’s shore.
 I’d suggest; however, not to miss the green to the right!

 Fishing in Key Largo

-After a morning touring the island on land, Shakey took us fishing in the flats.
-We started out looking for bone fish and barracuda…another first for me.
+After a morning touring the island on land, Shakey took us fishing on the flats.
+We started out looking for bone fish and barracuda, another first for me.
 Outside of a few deep sea fishing trips, I have only fished for trout, bass, perch, and crappie.
-The weather was a bit chilly to have much luck, but Shakey knew where we were guaranteed to hook a snapper…and we did…several as a matter of fact.
+The weather was too chilly to have much luck, but Shakey knew where we were guaranteed to hook a snapper.
+That, we did.
+In fact, we hooked several.
 It was like dropping a minnow in a stocked lake with a cane pole.
-Every 45 seconds a fish was hooked.
+Every 45 seconds we hooked a fish.
 It took longer to release the fish and bait the hook again.